Allan Hancock College: History

-Campuses

 Lompoc Valley Center

 The Lompoc Valley Center (LVC) is located at the north end of the city of Lompoc at the intersection of Cabrillo Highway and "H" Street.
 The center opened in 1999, and has three main buildings plus a utility structure totaling 58388 sqft.
 All of the buildings are designed to be multifunctional as needs expand and change.
 The LVC is situated on 23 acre of a 156 acre parcel that includes portions of Davis Creek.
 All three main buildings are multifunctional.
 Building 1 is mostly for administrative purposes.
 Across from Building 1 is the Library.
 Upstairs from the Administration office is the Cafe, where students can play games, watch a movie, get food.
 Vending Machines are also available outside of the Cafe.
 Building 2 will have mainly General Education classes, but also includes, CNA, Student Job Placement/Career Services, Computer Labs, and the University Transfer Center.
 Building 3 across from the patio area and will consists of mostly Arts, Science Labs, Physical Education, and some General Education classes.
 Building 4 is on the side of Building 1 and its main purpose is for utilities.
 No unauthorized personnel can access the utilities building.

 Scheduled to open in 2013, the Public Safety Training Complex is one of Allan Hancock College's most anticipated Measure I-funded projects and promises to change the future of public safety training in the region and across the state.
 The $37.9 million facility will house the college's police, fire, emergency medical services, and environmental technology programs.
 The state-of-the-art complex will include a six-story fire tower, one-mile Emergency Vehicle Operations course, a ‘scenario’ village, shooting range, fitness track, obstacle course and much more.

 Some buildings on the north side of the Santa Maria campus date from the original airfield.

 Organization and administration

 The college is part of the California Community Colleges System.
-The college president is Kevin G. Walthers, Ph.D.
+The college president is Kevin G. Walthers.

-Academic profile
+Academics

 There are forty-eight major categories of programs offered by the college, ranging from accounting to wildland fire technology.
 Many of these categories are also divided into sub-categories, each of which offers its own degree or certificate.